Club & Society FAQ's

 Please contact [email protected] at least two weeks in advance to request a photographer for your event.
 UQU will cover the cost of 8 hours worth of photography.

-After your 8 hours are up a photographers can be booked through UQU for $30 per hour, this cost will be charged to your clubs grant.
+After your 8 hours are up a photographers can be booked through UQU and the cost will be charged to your clubs grant.